Nogizaka46: 2022–present: Fifth generation and tenth anniversary

 From February 2 to February 9, Nogizaka46 unveiled eight of the eleven new fifth generation members, with the remaining three to be unveiled in March due to academic reason.
-The group held their bi-annual 46-hour live on February 21-23 to commemorate their tenth anniversary.
+The group held their bi-annual 46-hour live on February 21–23 to commemorate their tenth anniversary.
 Their twenty-ninth single "Actually..." was released on March 23, with fifth generation member Aruno Nakanishi serving as the center (lead performer).
 However, due to having her past indiscretions exposed after the single's announcement, Nakanishi was put on hiatus as of March 3 and the center position was jointly taken over by Asuka Saitō and Mizuki Yamashita.
 Two of the three remaining fifth generation members were revealed on March 19 and April 1, while the last one, Hina Okamoto, was also put on hiatus for a contract breach.
 Both Nakanishi and Okamoto returned from their hiatus in mid-April.

 The group held their 10th Year Birthday Live at Nissan Stadium on May 14–15, 2022.
-During the 11th Year Birthday Live held at Yokohama Arena on February 22, 2023, it was announced that vice-captain Minami Umezawa would succeed Manatsu Akimoto as captain of the group, as Akimoto would leave the group on February 26.
+During the 11th Year Birthday Live held at Yokohama Arena on February 22, 2023, it was announced that vice-captain Minami Umezawa would succeed Manatsu Akimoto as captain of the group, as Akimoto would leave the group on February 26 of that year.